doverton12/merlinwrt-Cloudflare/README.md

 false           true            Only the sites listed in the Inclusions will be processed, it does not matter if they are in the Exclusions list false           false           All sites will be processed

+Next we have the skipUpdate variable.
+If you want the script to simulate an update, but not actually execute it, set the variable skipUpdate=true.
+Anyother value will cause the update to be carried out.
-finally, if the router's external IP address is wrong, such as with a double NAT situation, you can tell the script to ignore a specific address.
+Finally, if the router's external IP address is wrong, such as with a double NAT situation, you can tell the script to ignore a specific address.
 If it see's this as the suggested address, it will make the outbound call to get the real external address. ignoreIP="192.168.1.1"